 Grieving is a necessary step for anyone after the loss of a loved one.
 The bonds and memories shared between loved ones are precious, and allowing yourself to mourn and honor that loss is important.
 However, moving forward with your life may feel especially difficult when that loss is the result of someone else’s negligence.

-If your loved one passed away due to another’s misconduct, a compassionate attorney could help you file a claim for compensation.
+If your loved one passed away due to another’s misconduct, a compassionate attorney in Fort Wayne could help you file a claim for compensation.
 While no amount of money could make up for losing your loved one, by working with a Fort Wayne wrongful death lawyer, you could hold the negligent party accountable for their actions.

 Examples of Fatal Accidents